 While the relations of Iran and the West have seen some positive development, they are still far from neutral.
 This was clearly seen in the many propaganda posters spread around the country, many of which were directed to foreign visitors in the country.
 One billboard written in English went as far as to claim that all problems of Iran were caused by Western countries, especially United States.
 While some messages had valid points, the way they were expressed gave an uneasy feeling.

-So, all being said, did I like my stay in Iran?
+So, all being said, did I like my stay in Iran on a guided tour?
 Yes.
 The great thing about visiting a country like Iran that you learn something new every day, because so little of the culture is widely known in the West.
 Iran is not a paradise, but it isn’t the great evil some claim it to be either.
 The truth is not black or white, and picking the right shade of grey is best done by seeing the place with your own eyes.

 And from what I’ve seen, the people of Iran are leaning more on the good side.